How to Use Manual Speedlights to Light a Headshot Portrait

 One niggling factor that bothered me was the contrast between the lit side and the shadow side on her face.
 It was too dark, for me, and for the use I had in mind for her headshots, so I asked the RTMS2000 to hold a make-shift reflector to camera left in order to try and pop some light back towards the shadow side of Hanna’s face.
 Some difference, but not enough, so I set up a second flash with a shoot-through umbrella to the my 7 o’clock position behind me.
 Though it would be farther, and therefore a little dimmer, even at the same power setting as the key-flash at 1/16th, I wanted to still have a gentle transition between shadow and light across Hanna’s face, so I reduced the second flash to 1/32nd instead.
 A quick explanation, demonstration, directing, and tweaking of Hanna’s pose lead to the final shot.
 Some quick sprinkling of pixie dust in Lightroom, and she has a simple, conservative, headshot for use.

-Noting that we still had some time to experiment a little, I incorporated a 3rd flash to about camera 10 o'clock, on a flash stand about waist height and pointing up towards her shoulders, with an impromptu snoot (a Rogue Flashbender worked perfectly!), but with a blue gel.
+Noting that we still had some time to experiment a little, I incorporated a 3rd flash to about camera 10 o’clock, on a flash stand about waist height and pointing up towards her shoulders, with an impromptu snoot (a Rogue Flashbender worked perfectly!), but with a blue gel.
 I wanted the splash of color to rake her arms and back as a rim-light.
 I also bumped the shutter to 1/250th of a second, the maximum sync speed for my camera and flash.
 I wanted to lower exposure a tad for the background and bring more color out from the gels.
-By the next shot, I had decided to not use the Flashbender in favor of unmodified light with a relatively wide throw.
+By the next shot, I had decided to not use the Flashbender in favor of unmodified light with a relatively wide throw, and after adding a red gel, the third and final shot.

 There you have it, a headshot portrait photography session, on location at a small studio space, lit quickly and efficiently with a bare minimum of equipment, and making use of what is available in the environment.
 Realistically, this was overkill if I were creating photos for the newspaper.
 It could easily have been done with just a single off-camera flash and umbrella.
 Even simpler, I could have used on-camera flash set to eTTL modified with a black foamy thing and been done with it.